nanoscopy-RUBION/pySICM_Analysis/README.md

   - aspect ratio
   - axis limits
 - Data manipulations:
-  - add filters
   - add more level/flatten functions
   - interpolation
   - crop
 - Batch mode:
   - store a list of actions which can be applied to selected sicm measurements
 - Colormap window
-  - Select predefined colormaps from list
+  - Select predefined color maps from list
-  - Create custom colormaps
+  - Create custom color maps
 - Show Line profile of selection
   - Column/row
   - custom line defined by drawing into the plot